nova-explorer/local-explorer-tools/README.md

 ## Citation
-  so far nothing, just cite this github page and/or [contact me](couo2506@usherbrooke.ca).
+  so far nothing, just cite this github page and/or contact me using the first article below.

 ## References
 1. Regarding the systems studied here :